I Care So Much That I Don't Care at All

-I Care So Much That I Don't Care at All is the debut studio album by the American musician Glaive, released on July 14, 2023, by Interscope Records.
+I Care So Much That I Don't Care at All (stylized in lowercase) is the debut studio album by the American musician Glaive, released on July 14, 2023, by Interscope Records.
 After gaining attention with a string of hyperpop songs released during the COVID-19 pandemic, Glaive signed a deal with Interscope, released three extended plays, and began collaborating with high-profile musicians.
 Glaive was inspired by bands and musicians such as Brand New, Modern Baseball, the 1975, Bon Iver, ABBA, and Mura Masa while recording the album in Los Angeles.
 The album was produced by returning collaborators Jeff Hazin and Ralph Castelli with contributions from Alexander 23, Underscores, Rodaidh McDonald, Nick Ferraro, Michael Pollack, and the Monsters & Strangerz.

 I Care So Much That I Don't Care at All is primarily an emo, pop and rock album, a departure from Glaive's original hyperpop sound.
 The album shifts between desperation and hopefulness, addressing themes of coming of age and outgrowing his hometown.
 The album was promoted by four singles and a tour across North America and Europe.
 It received generally favorable reviews from critics, who enjoyed Glaive's ability to successfully express youthful emotions, although some considered it a downgrade when compared to his previous work and felt negative about his departure from hyperpop.